Skip to content

 extends fun fromCell(self: Message, cell: Cell): Message;

-Extension function for any message type Message.
+Extension function for any Message type.

 Converts a Cell into the specified Message and returns that Message.

-Attempts to pass a Cell with layout different from the specified Message or to load more data than a Cell contains throw an exception with exit code 9: Cell underflow.
+Attempts to pass a Cell with a layout different from the specified Message or to load more data than a Cell contains throw an exception with exit code 9: Cell underflow.

 Usage examples: